nightscout/fda-presubmission/_sources/04-development-overview.txt

 manage type 1 diabetes.
 We will add data transfer from Medtronic insulin pumps to obtain "treatment" data consisting of the bolus wizard and bolus records.
-Additionally, the display will automatically show both the treatment data, carbohydrates, insulin, and carb ration, from the insulin pump overlaid with glucose readings from the Dexcom CGM.
+Additionally, the display will automatically show both the treatment data, carbohydrates consumed, insulin, and carbohydrate ratio, from insulin pumps overlaid with glucose readings from the Dexcom CGM.

 In addition, we will also explore integrating with many other health, fitness, and nutrition APIs.

-We will follow up with additional pre-subs if required to discuss further development efforts.
+We will follow up with additional premarket submissions as required to discuss further development efforts.
 See also, `decoding-carelink`_, and the pending `decoding-carelink pre-submission`_.

 .. _`decoding-carelink`: https://github.com/bewest/decoding-carelink
 .. _`decoding-carelink pre-submission`: http://medevice-users.github.io/decoding-presub/#